nycanshu/PathGuide-App/README.md

 # Demo Video Presentation of the App

-This video contains all the explanaion of the Project [Click Here to watch video] (https://drive.google.com/file/d/1lZkcP4F7mtUfCNiLr-P_8SuZv0PZ3uHQ/view?usp=sharing)
+This video contains all the explanaion of the Project [click to watch video] (https://drive.google.com/file/d/1lZkcP4F7mtUfCNiLr-P_8SuZv0PZ3uHQ/view?usp=sharing)

 ## Features